All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 The British imperial system, or Imperial system, was formed in Great Britain in the 18th century as an attempt to standardize numerous local units of length, weight, and volume.
 In 1824, the Parliament of Great Britain passed the "Weights and Measures Act," which introduced official standards for all British colonies.
-The system became the standard in countries of the British Empire, including Canada, Australia, India, New Zealand, and South Africa.
+The system became the main one in the countries of the British Empire, particularly in Canada, Australia, India, New Zealand, and South Africa.

 Structure of the system